 - In terms of setback from street or sidewalk, the design creates a visually interesting and compatible relationship between the proposed structure and the surrounding area. - 2.
-The design incorporates existing features such as rocks, slopes and vegetation. - Where appropriate, the design relates or integrates the proposed landscaping/open space to the adjoining space in order to create pedestrian pathways and/or open system that connects other properties. - 4.
-The design gives attention to the placement of storage or mechanical equipment so as to screen it from view.
+The design incorporates existing features such as rocks, slopes and vegetation. - Where appropriate, the design relates or integrates the proposed landscaping/open space to the adjoining space in order to create pedestrian pathways and/or open system that connects other properties. - The design gives attention to the placement of storage or mechanical equipment so as to screen it from view.

-5. All functions, uses and improvements are arranged to reflect and harmoniz e with the natural characteristics and limitations of the site and adjacent properties.
-V an ' the Taning Ondinance Adapted March 6 1994 Dave 107 of Manzan Includin ita Zoning Ordinance - Adopted March 6, 1996 g all Ordinance Amendments through August 31, 2018 Page 125 of 115
+5. All functions, uses and improvements are arranged to reflect and harmoniz natural characteristics and limitations of the site and adjacent properties. ze with the Manzan Includin ita Zoning Ordinance - Adopted March 6, 1996 g all Ordinance Amendments through August 31, 2018 Page 129 of 115